People often ask me, “How many hours does it take for retail sales training?”

 They’ll do it again.

-Eventually you might give up, shrug your shoulders and say, I can’t change them.
+Eventually as a store manager you might give up, shrug your shoulders and say, I can’t change them.

-At that point, you’ve pretty much given up competing with online retailers.
+At that point, you’ve pretty much given up competing with online retailers because you've given up on customer service.

 Understanding isn’t the problem with training the soft skills of engagement.
 It all makes perfect sense.
 There’s nothing in anyone’s sales process – even mine – that’s astounding like, The moon is really made of Fig Newtons and you think, Wow, I had no idea.

-Retail sales training, like a movie or a good book, has a structure that is understandable and repeatable.
+Retail sales programs, like movies or a good book, has a structure that is understandable and repeatable.

 The challenge is getting them to do what they understand.
 It’s hard to change a habit.